 Poetry on Rain by Cynthia Thornton Herrera The Society May 6, 2013 Poetry Final Drip Sun’s broke through, it’s blinding.
 The crickets fade away, adjourn.
 The glowing, steaming mist falters; Creeps down to ground to burn.
 Silhouetted branches Well with tears of resignation As morning licks away With fiery-tongued elation.
 The clouds have weaned away.
 Orphaned droplets slide leaf to leaf; Surrender, failing grace, Their existence so pure and brief.
 Some commandeer acorns And they all go down together Rapping sharply on tin roof Punctuating forever.
 Time’s Deluge I know where all the time went.
 It traced plumed eagle’s shadow drift.
 It sped aloof blanched sandy shores; Collided ‘gainst jagged cliff.
 There its margin gathers still; Kisses the dawn, refutes the dusk.
 There it purges water sift; Brutal bruised as ivory rust.
 I know where all the time goes.
 Dispenses everywhere extrude.
 Wings encourage, gullies swell; Doves melancholy comfort brood.
 Here its margin gathers still At boundaries doors their hinges ache.
 Time expounds its own demur; Boulders mumble, mountains quake.
 Sound of Rain How does one describe The sound of falling rain?
 How would one decide; What fortune could one gain?
 To weave with wond’rous words, To go through so much pain.
 Blasted roof shingles When subjected strength proves Where water mingles Like galloping on hooves, Ripping at the window screens Like a pack of wolves.
 Poured from sloshy cup; Regurgitate the skies That which was drank up; Illuminate replies Infuriate the heavens, Rinse away for miles.
 Cynthia Thornton Herrera is an adult education teacher and poet living in Spring, Texas.
 She has been writing poetry since age 12.
 Having grown up on a farm in Nebraska, nature supplied her inspiration to write, and life experiences have continued to provide a relentless source of subjects.
 Her work has appeared in: National Poetry Press Young America Sings series, American Poetry Association anthologies, Beginnings, Promise, Inkling, Star Burst, and the Phi Theta Kappa Nota Bene anthology.
-Views expressed by individual poets and writers on this website and by commenters do not represent the views of the entire Society.
-The comments section on regular posts is meant to be a place for civil and fruitful discussion.
-Pseudonyms are discouraged.
-The individual poet or writer featured in a post has the ability to remove any or all comments by emailing submissions@ classicalpoets.org with the details and under the subject title “Remove Comment.”
+NOTE: The Society considers this page, where your poetry resides, to be your residence as well, where you may invite family, friends, and others to visit.
+Feel free to treat this page as your home and remove anyone here who harasses or disrespects you.
+Simply send an email to firstname.lastname@example.org.
+Put “Remove Comment” in the subject line and list which comment or comments you would like removed.
+The Society does not endorse any views expressed in individual poems or comments and reserves the right to remove any comments to maintain the decorum of this website and the integrity of the Society.
 Share this:Click to share on Twitter (Opens in new window)Click to share on Facebook (Opens in new window)Click to print (Opens in new window)Click to share on LinkedIn (Opens in new window)Click to share on WhatsApp (Opens in new window)Click to email this to a friend (Opens in new window)Click to share on Pinterest (Opens in new window) Leave a Reply Cancel ReplyYour email address will not be published.CommentName* Email* Website Notify me of follow-up comments by email.
 Notify me of new posts by email.
 This site uses Akismet to reduce spam.
 Learn how your comment data is processed.